Nottingham’s Hospitals during World Wars One and Two, Including Key Events during the Inter War Years

 The Nottingham General Hospital as it appeared in 1913.
 The Jubilee Wing is the round wards on the right of the picture.
-Since the hospital’s closure in 1993 the wards have been converted into offices and a Pub and Restaurant.
+Since the hospital’s closure in 1993 the wards have been converted into offices and a Pub/Restaurant.

-Wounded Soldiers recovering from their wounds on the Jubilee Wing of the Nottingham General Hospital.
-The soldier laying in the bed on right, note that the bed is shorter.
-It is probability because he has had his legs amputated or they were blown off from explosion on the Western Front.
+Wounded Soldiers recovering from their injuries on the Jubilee Wing of the Nottingham General Hospital.
+The soldier laying in the bed on right, note that the bed is shorter, it is probability because he has had his legs amputated or they were blown off as a result of enemy action on the Western Front.

 A far cry from the images of World War One soldiers recovering from their wounds, the same ward as it appears today, an open plan office!

 Circa 1980’s: Thorton House: The Thornton family house on the Ropewalk was given to the Nottingham General Hospital and the Red Cross provided additional equipment and nurses.

 The Ropewalk as it appears today after demolition and rebuild.
 The building on the right is where Thornton House once stood.